Does Google Lighthouse Steer eCommerce Sites into the Rocks?

 What is the Google Lighthouse Performance Score?

 The Lighthouse Performance Score provides a rating of your website speed based on 5 measures of performance calculated by HTTPArchive.org.
 A score from 0-100 is given based on how your site performs relative to all other sites, using real website performance data collected by HTTPArchive.
-Below is a snapshot of these measurements and how Google Lighthouse weights each in their performance score.
+Below is a snapshot of these measurements and how Google Lighthouse weights each in its performance score.

 Here is how they judge the final weighted score: